darcato/beckMotor/README.md

             #BeckConfigController(controller,       axisRange, initStepResolution, "microstepPerStep, stepPerRevolution");
             BeckConfigController("motorController", "0-1",     initStepResolution, "64,               200");
             ```
-            - microstepPerStep: how many microstep per step to set
+            - microstepPerStep: how many microstep per step to set (max 64)
-            - stepPerRevolution: how many step per full revolution
+            - stepPerRevolution: how many full step per full revolution

 1. Implement a database using controller port name for the motor records (as DTYP) and driver port name for others.
     - motor record example: